siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 + Returning events based on time

-    Here events are output for every predefined time interval.
-You can also specify whether to output only the first event, last event, or all events out of the events that arrived during the specified time interval.
+    Here events are emitted for every predefined time interval.
+You can also specify whether to emit only the first event, last event, or all events out of the events that arrived during the specified time interval.

-    In this example, outputs all temperature events every 10 seconds
+    In this example, emits all temperature events every 10 seconds

     <pre>
     from TempStreamoutput